An olive green home with a terracotta roof, displaying distinctive exterior design elements.

 When you’re self-employed, you generally need to pay both the employer and employee portion of the FICA tax (covering Social Security and Medicare).
 However, if you own rental property, the money you receive isn’t classified as earned income.
 That means you’re eligible for one of the least talked about real estate tax breaks: avoiding the FICA tax, also known as the payroll tax.

 Let’s pretend you own a freelance writing business that generates $50,000 in revenue.
 Since that money is considered earned income, you’re on the hook for the payroll tax.
 At a 15.3% tax rate, you’d have to fork over $7,650.
-But, if you’re a rental property owner instead, you would get to keep that cash in the bank.
+But, if you’re a rental property owner instead, you would get to keep that cash in the bank (unless property rentals were your only source of income and classified as a business).

 Laura Gariepy